Gain insight into today’s most pressing health topics and research shaping the future of health care.

 We’ll have more HealthChats coming up in the 2021-22 school year.
 In the meantime, check out the videos and recaps of our past events below!

 March 5, 2021 | 12-1 p.m.
 PST

 How do doctors, nurses and pharmacists work together to help their patients thrive?
-In this upcoming HealthChats, the College of Pharmacy and Pharmaceutical Sciences is honored to be joined by faculty from the College of Nursing and the Elson S. Floyd College of Medicine to discuss the importance of working in a health care team and fostering an environment of peer-to-peer learning through a collaborative approach.
+In this HealthChats, the College of Pharmacy and Pharmaceutical Sciences was joined by representatives from the College of Nursing and the Elson S. Floyd College of Medicine to discuss the importance of working in a health care team and fostering an environment of peer-to-peer learning through a collaborative approach.
 The three faculty members work together to provide students an enriching learning environment in class and through programs like the Range Community Clinic, a non-profit academic health network affiliated with WSU.
 It is the organization through which an interprofessional team of faculty practice medicine and deliver care to people while training medical and other health sciences students in clinical care.
 Range Community Clinic is focused on bringing care directly to patients in rural and urban underserved communities where access may be limited.

 Pharmacy Goes to War

 December 11, 2020 | 1-2:30 p.m.
 PST

 Dr. Megan Undeberg will discuss the history of pharmacy during World War II.
 She will be talking about the pharmacists in the Resistance in Europe, one pharmacist whose pharmacy was in the Krakow Ghetto, another who was in the Nazi SS and assisted Dr. Mengele (The Angel of Death) at Auschwitz administering Zyklon B into the gas chambers, and our own history of concentration camps in the U.S. in WWII when the country used Executive Order 9066 to remove Japanese Americans living on the West Coast into desolate camps in the interior of the nation.
 Though a dark history, it should be an interesting look into the past.